Blood Preparation Market Size and Share

 Competitive Landscape

-The blood preparation market is moderately concentrated.
+The blood preparation market is consolidated.
 The combined plasma therapy revenue of CSL, Takeda, and Grifols exceeds USD 30 billion, giving the top tier bargaining power with regulators and payers.
 CSL raised profit 15% in 2024 by trimming plasma-collection cost per liter by 22% and launching gene therapy HEMGENIX for hemophilia B. Grifols posted EUR 6.592 billion revenue but is evaluating divestitures to streamline debt.

 Strategic focus pivots toward vertical integration and technology differentiation.
 Haemonetics divested its whole-blood segment for USD 67 million to concentrate on higher-margin apheresis and plasma systems.
 Cerus grew revenue 20% as its INTERCEPT platform became a standard for Canadian Blood Services.
 Device innovators pursue robotics, while biotech entrants develop lab-grown blood and artificial substitutes that could disrupt incumbent plasma fractions.